Why Is a Peaceful Bedroom Important?

-6. Accessories You Love
+6. Choose Comforting Accessories

 Nothing is more comforting than surrounding yourself with the things that have a personal connection to your life and make you smile.
 Remember to keep bedroom accessories simple and uncluttered.
 Resist the urge to display an extensive collection of family keepsakes.
 A few curated pieces are actually all you need to make the space your own.
 If you’re a globe trekker include cherished pieces from your travels to remind you of exotic locales you’ve visited.

-7. Functional Nightstands
+7. Select Functional Nightstands

 Nightstands are a must for your bedroom.
-However nightstands that serve multiple purposes are even better.
+However, nightstands that serve multiple purposes are even better.
 Look for attractive pieces that match the style of your room.
-Nightstands with a small drawer and a cabinet or shelf below provide storage for jewelry, tissues, a flashlight, books and beauty products.
+Nightstands with a small drawer and a cabinet or shelf below provide storage for jewelry, tissues, a flashlight, books, and beauty products.

-8. A Comfortable Mattress
+8. Luxuriate With a Comfortable Mattress

 Nothing on this list means a thing unless you have a comfortable bed to sleep on.
 Think about it.
 If you’re not getting a good night’s sleep you won’t even be able to appreciate your beautiful bedroom.
 Waking every morning with a variety of aches and pains definitely means you need a new mattress.

 Choose a mattress that keeps you cool in the summer and warm in the winter and one that offers the right amount of support.
-Do your homework and research the different types of mattresses including inner spring, latex foam, memory foam, memory foam hybrid and air chamber systems.
+Do your homework and research the different types of mattresses including innerspring, latex foam, memory foam, memory foam hybrid, and air chamber systems.

-9. A Stylish Headboard
+9. Add a Stylish Headboard

 - Run a curtain rod along the wall at the head of your bed.
 Sew rod pockets onto several pillow shams.
 Insert the pillows into the shams and hang them from the rod to create a faux upholstered headboard.